greyhats13/99co-technical-test/README.md

 Each service folder will have their own Dockerfile.

-Sample Dockerfile for service E that located at /service_e/Dockerfile:
+Sample Dockerfile for service E that located at /service_e/Dockerfile using Golang.
 ```dockerfile
 FROM golang:1.15.2-alpine3.12 AS builder